pgailinas/videoqa-representation-comparison/docs/index.md

 4. Which NExT-QA reasoning categories (causal, temporal, and descriptive) are most affected by the choice of video representation?

-5. Does self-supervised representation learning provide a practical alternative to pretrained video representations for downstream VideoQA tasks?

-6. What insights can be gained from comparing foundation-model inference with representation-based VideoQA using identical evaluation procedures?
+5. What insights can be gained from comparing foundation-model inference with representation-based VideoQA using identical evaluation procedures?

 ## Dataset

 The primary benchmark dataset used in this project is **NExT-QA**, a Video Question Answering (VideoQA) benchmark designed to evaluate visual understanding and reasoning across real-world video content.
 The dataset contains questions that require models to reason about actions, events, temporal relationships, and contextual interactions occurring within video sequences.

-The dataset provides raw video files, multiple-choice question-answer annotations, official training, validation, and test splits, together with supporting metadata linking each question to its corresponding source video.
+The NExT-QA benchmark contains 5,440 videos, 47,692 multiple-choice question-answer pairs, official training/validation/test splits, and supporting metadata linking questions to their corresponding videos.

-The experimental dataset includes:

-* NExT-QA video collection containing 5,440 MP4 videos organized within the NExTVideo directory structure
-* Training, validation, and test question-answer splits containing 47,692 benchmark questions
-* Video identifier mapping metadata
-* Question categories and reasoning annotations

 Within this project, the NExT-QA videos serve three complementary purposes: